 The term balun is an acronym for BALanced-to-UNbalanced.
 This usually means connecting a balanced load such as a dipole antenna to an unbalanced input such as 50 Ohm coaxial cable.
 The shield side of the cable is usually grounded.

 The balun belongs to a class of devices known as “transmission line transformers”.
-Transmission line transformers are formed by winding bifilar turns, multifilar turns, coaxial cable, or strip-line cable (two strips of flat conductor with a dielectric material between the strips) on a core having high permeability.
+Transmission line transformers are formed by winding bifilar turns, multi-filar turns, coaxial cable, or stripline cable (two strips of the flat conductor with a dielectric material between the strips) on a core having high permeability.
 Because of the high impedance of the winding, the balanced output terminals are isolated from the unbalanced input terminals.

 There are two general classes of baluns: the voltage balun and the current balun.
 The voltage balun forces equal voltage across the two sides of a balanced load and the current balun forces equal current through the two sides of a balanced load.
-The 1:1 current balun is usually nothing more than a simple transmission line (e.g. bifilar winding or coaxial cable) wound on the core.
+The 1:1 current balun is usually nothing more than a simple transmission line (e.g. bifilar winding or coaxial cable) wound on the Ferrite core.
 Voltage baluns are a little more complicated and proved to be very inefficient in preventing the coaxial cable shield as well as open ladder line to carry common mode currents and radiate the energy.
 Difference and real world measurement is presented in document “BALUNs: What They Do and How They do it” published by ARRL and written by Roy Lewallen, W7EL .